 Frequently, when the Center for Community Partnerships, Office of Community Service, or Patricelli Center staff are engaged in their work, a community partner will say “So I had this idea…” or “We could really use support with ____, do you know anyone who can help?“

 As much as possible, we work to connect these partners with resources, professors, and student groups on campus who fit their need.
-Sometimes, it’s as simple as posting a Cardinal Internship through the Career Center, sharing a Volunteer Opportunity through the Office of Community Service, or advertising a community event on the ENGAGE Calendar.
+Sometimes, it’s as simple as posting a Cardinal Internship through the Career Center or sharing a Volunteer Opportunity through the Office of Community Service.
 But sometimes, we find really exciting and interesting opportunities and don’t know quite the right person to grab the idea and run with it.
 Could it be a Service-Learning class?
 An independent study project?
 A paper, senior essay, or thesis topic?
 A profitable student-run social enterprise?
 Or something else?

 This page is a collection of those burst of genius ideas, waiting for the right person to come along.
 We are giving them to the Wesleyan community and trusting that they will find an ideal home.
 If any of these ideas jump out to you, email email@example.com and we will connect you to the community partner.